How to Take Care of a Newborn Calf

 An easy way to apply iodine is to dip the entire stump in a small wide-mouth jar containing ½ inch of iodine, putting it up to the abdomen and swishing it around, making sure the entire stump is saturated.
 If the navel cord broke off long and might drag on the ground, break it shorter before you immerse it in iodine.
 Leave a three to four-inch stump.
 Do this with very clean hands and pull it between your hands.
 Never create a jerk on the calf’s belly.
 Breaking it is better than cutting it; the stump is more apt to bleed if cut.

-If a loop of prolapsed intestine is encased in the navel cord, put the calf on his back and gently squeeze the intestine back up into the abdomen, then put an elastrator band over the umbilical membranes, next to the belly, to keep the hole tightly closed.
-It will usually grow together and seal off and the calf will be fine.
+If a loop of prolapsed intestine is encased in the navel cord, put the calf on their back and gently squeeze the intestine back up into the abdomen, then put an elastrator band over the umbilical membranes next to the belly to keep the hole tightly closed.
+It will usually grow together and seal off, and the calf will be fine.

 COLOSTRUM – Make sure the calf nurses soon after birth.
-If he doesn’t accomplish this on his own, guide him to the udder or feed him by bottle, stomach tube, or esophageal feeder if he can’t nurse his mother.
+If they don’t accomplish this on their own, guide them to the udder or feed them by bottle, stomach tube, or esophageal feeder if they can’t nurse their mother.
 The cow’s first milk is crucial to the health and survival of the calf.
-It contains a creamy fat that gives him energy (and helps him generate body warmth in cold weather) and acts as a laxative to pass his first bowel movements.
+It contains a creamy fat that gives them energy (and helps them generate body warmth in cold weather) and acts as a laxative to pass their first bowel movements.

 Colostrum also provides antibodies against disease.
-Some antibodies are absorbed directly into his blood and lymph systems (passing through the intestinal wall) if he nurses soon enough.
+Some antibodies are absorbed directly into their blood and lymph systems (passing through the intestinal wall) if they nurse soon enough.
 The antibodies help fight systemic infections, attacking pathogens like Pasteurella, Streptococcus, or Salmonella that might cause septicemia.
 Other antibodies stay in the gut to attack scours-causing pathogens the calf might ingest.

-If the cow was on a good vaccination program before calving, she’ll have strong immunity and the antibodies in her colostrum will give her calf immediate protection from many diseases as soon as he nurses.
+If the cow was on a good vaccination program before calving, she’ll have strong immunity, and the antibodies in her colostrum will give her calf immediate protection from many diseases as soon as they nurse.
 It does no good to vaccinate the cow against scour-causing E. coli, rotavirus, or coronavirus, however, if the calf doesn’t nurse within a few hours of birth.
-If he is unable to nurse, give him substitute colostrum from another cow, some thawed frozen colostrum (that you saved for emergencies), or a commercial product.
+If they’re unable to nurse, give them substitute colostrum from another cow, some thawed frozen colostrum (that you saved for emergencies), or a commercial product.
 A cow on your own place has better colostrum than a commercial product, however, because she creates the antibodies needed to protect a calf in your environment.

-A partial feeding of frozen or a commercial substitute can be used to “jump-start” a calf if you think it will stimulate him to nurse his dam right away.
-But a part feeding can be counterproductive if he doesn’t ingest a full meal soon.
-The little bit you fed him stimulates the “open” gut to close more quickly and he won’t be able to absorb any more antibodies.
-If he won’t be nursing his mother soon, give him a full feeding.
+A partial feeding of frozen or a commercial substitute can be used to “jump-start” a calf if you think it will stimulate them to nurse his dam right away.
+But a part feeding can be counterproductive if they don’t ingest a full meal soon.
+The little bit you fed them stimulates the “open” gut to close more quickly, and they won’t be able to absorb any more antibodies.
+If they won’t be nursing their mother soon, give them a full feeding.

 Bottle feeding colostrum.

 Stress can shorten the window of opportunity for absorbing antibodies, however.
 Cold weather, hot weather, difficult birth, or any other stress makes it crucial to get colostrum into the calf immediately.
 Antibody levels obtained by calves at first nursing are significantly lower in calves that experienced a difficult birth, even when the cow is milked immediately after calving and the calf is force-fed.
-If he was short on oxygen during birth, he may suffer from temporary acidosis, which inhibits the gut from efficiently absorbing antibodies.
-The best thing you can do for the calf is to get the colostrum into him as soon as possible.
+If they are short on oxygen during birth, they may suffer temporary acidosis, inhibiting the gut from efficiently absorbing antibodies.
+The best thing you can do for the calf is to get the colostrum into them as soon as possible.

 What other tips would you share with someone who is learning how to take care of a newborn calf?
 We would love to hear from you in the comments below.